James Cross: Early life and career

 Cross was born in Nenagh in County Tipperary, Ireland, on 29 September 1921.
 His mother died during her labour with him.
 His older sibling had intellectual disabilities and was consequently institutionalised.
 Cross was raised on the family farm, which was a hundred acres in size, before moving in with relatives.
 He was nicknamed "Jasper" by his family and friends.
 Cross studied economics and political science at Trinity College Dublin, where he graduated with a first class honours degree in 1944.
 It was there that he also met his wife, Barbara Dagg, who studied modern languages.

 During World War II, Cross served with the British Army and fought for the liberation of France.
 He was commissioned into the Royal Engineers Movement Control Section in 1944.
 After the war, Cross joined the diplomatic service and was assigned first to New Delhi in 1953.
 His first stint in Canada commenced in 1957, when he served in Halifax and Winnipeg for five years.
 He was consequently assigned to Kuala Lumpur for four years (in then Malaya and after 1963 Malaysia), before going back to London in 1966 to direct the Board of Trade branch in charge of exhibitions and fairs overseas.
 He returned to Canada in February 1968 as the senior Trade Commissioner in Montreal.

 Kidnapping

 On 5 October 1970, Cross was abducted at gunpoint from his British diplomatic residence at 1297 Redpath Crescent, in the Golden Square Mile district of Montreal, and held as a hostage for two months as the FLQ made a series of demands to the Quebec government.
-During captivity, due to lack of food Cross lost 10 kg (22 lb).
+During captivity, due to stress and a shortage of food, Cross lost 10 kg (22 lb).
 He was released on 3 December after 60 days in captivity.
 In exchange for his release, his abductors would get safe passage to Cuba.
 The talks were held at the Canada Pavilion, located on Notre Dame Island, the site of Expo 67.
 This site was declared Cuban territory for the period of the talks.

 Six members of the FLQ's "Liberation Cell" were later convicted of Cross's kidnapping when they returned to Canada during the late 1970s.
 They received custodial sentences ranging from 12 to 24 months.